Visit Beautiful Isla Cardona

 Isla Cardona

-You can rent umbrellas or chairs from them for an additional costs, or you bring your own stuff.
+You can rent coolers, umbrellas or chairs from them for an additional costs, or you bring your own stuff.
 Either way, you can set up anywhere you like.

 Isla Cardona